ethereum/devp2p/caps/eth.md

 verified by computing and comparing the merkle trie hash of the list against the `receipts-root` of the block.
-Note that in order to perform this verification, the receipts need to be re-encoded into the format used by the Ethereum consensus protocol, and their bloom filter has to be recomputed.
+Note that in order to perform this verification, the receipts need to be re-encoded into the format used by the Ethereum consensus protocol, and their bloom filters have to be recomputed.

 Since the valid list of receipts is determined by the EVM state transition, it is not necessary to define any further validity rules for receipts in this specification.